 4 Readers should note that energy efficiency is one among many factors that underlie changes in per-capita energy consumption metrics, including changes in electricity supply mix, shifts in the share of customers by class (i.e. industrial, commercial, and residential), and changes in sources of end-use energy consumption.
+It is also true that the price of electricity, population trends, the average number of people per home greatly influence the per-capita energy consumption metric.

-5 For more information on the other studies in the series, see ACEEE's State Clean Energy Resource Project web page http://aceee.org/sector/state-policy/scerp groups; the Governor's staff; Commissioners and their staff with the Public Service Commission; the Director and staff of the Division of Natural Resources (DNR); agricultural community representatives including the Missouri Farm Bureau Federation; REGFORM; Regional Commerce & Growth Association; the Mid-America Regional Council; local chambers of commerce; the Missouri Energy Development Authority; utility (gas and electric) companies including; Ameren Missouri, Kansas City Power & Light, the Missouri Association of Municipal Utilities, and Missouri Gas Energy; the Associated Industries of Missouri; the Office of Public Council; and various other interested organizations in the state.
+5 For more information on the other studies in the series, see ACEEE's State Clean Energy Resource Project web page http://aceee.org/sector/state-policy/scerp

+Part of our project methodology is to engage with Missouri stakeholders and understand which energy policy options might work best for the state.
+We talked to a broad range of stakeholders over several months to tailor our proposed recommendations to fit the unique needs of the state.
+Engaging the many interest groups in Missouri was a significant undertaking.
+We endeavored to meet in person with as many different sectors as possible in order to get the feedback required to better understand Missouri's unique energy structure and needs.
+We met with many of the business and environmental groups; the Governor's staff; Commissioners and their staff with the Public Service Commission; the Director and staff of the Division of Natural Resources (DNR); agricultural community representatives including the Missouri Farm Bureau Federation; REGFORM; Regional Commerce & Growth Association: the Mid-America Regional Council: local chambers of commerce: the Missouri Energy Development Authority; utility (gas and electric) companies including; Ameren Missouri, Kansas City Power & Light, the Missouri Association of Municipal Utilities, and Missouri Gas Energy; the Associated Industries of Missouri; the Office of Public Council; and various other interested organizations in the state.
 We also called or visited with various State legislators' offices and local government representatives such as the Kansas City Dept of City Planning and Development/Development Services.
 We met with representatives of Washington University in St. Louis.